Stages Connect

 Dec 29, 2020 · 4 min read

-Behavior & Sensory Social Camouflaging in Girls and Women with Autism
+Behavior & Sensory Social Camouflaging in Autistic Girls and Women

-Social camouflaging means hiding behavior that may be less socially acceptable and putting extra effort into appearing neurotypical: It has negative consequence in terms of recognizing and diagnosing...
+Social camouflaging means hiding behavior that may be less socially acceptable and putting extra effort into appearing neurotypical: It has negative consequences in terms of recognizing and diagnosing autistic girls.
+It is not uncommon for adolescents to want to fit in with thei

 Madeline Burroughs